-Level 3 - The material covered here means you will be eligible for Graduate Basis for Chartered Membership of the British Psychological Society, You'll cover biological and evolutionary bases of behaviour, attention and perception, psychopathology, and more.
+Level 3 - The material covered here means you will be eligible for Graduate Basis for Chartered Membership of the British Psychological Society.
+You'll cover biological and evolutionary bases of behaviour, social relations, attention, decision making, and more.

 Level 4 - You'll choose from specialist areas to understand current research and tailor your degree.
 You'll investigate a topic, either in a laboratory or research field, before completing a dissertation under the advice of a supervisor.